okta/odyssey/packages/docs/source/components/table.md

   ```
 </figure>

+## Responsive Design

+### Fluid Tables

+Our default tables here have all been wrapped in `<figure class="ods-table--figure">` which will ensure that our tables are always scrollable and never extend beyond their container.

 ## Accessibility

-### Captions
+### Titles and Captions

-Providing a <code>caption</code> will help those utilizing assistive technologies understand the context and breadth of your data set before the data is accessed.
+Please provide each table with both a title and caption.

+The title will provide a visible heading for your table, e.g. "Big and small countries" above.

-More generally, a consice, descriptive <code>caption</code> will provide all users with direct context for your data - something that may be missed if relying on page headings or surrounding body copy.
+A consice, descriptive title will provide all users with direct context for your data - something that may be missed if relying on page headings or surrounding body copy.

+In addition, you may opt to give your table a visually hidden caption.
+Providing a caption will help those utilizing assistive technologies understand the context and breadth of your data set before the data is accessed.
+For example, "Information about the world's largest and smallest countries" above.

 ### Scoping